Filip Noterdaeme: Life and career

 In 2002, Noterdaeme created the Homeless Museum of Art (HOMU), a conceptual Gesamtkunstwerk that aimed to expose and send up the practices of contemporary art museums.
 Assuming the role of self-titled museum director, he presented a first version of the museum as a pop-up exhibit in an art studio in Chelsea and wrote letters to leading figures of cultural institutions, offering tongue-in-cheek critique and absurdist ideas for possible collaborations.
 Noterdaeme’s second manifestation of the project, in 2004, was a public protest action that raised awareness about the fact that the Museum of Modern Art, following its multi-million-Dollar expansion, had hiked its admission fee by 63%.
 In 2005, the Swiss Institute Contemporary Art New York exhibited a new incarnation of HOMU at the Armory Show, presented as a makeshift booth inspired by Lucy’s Psychiatry Booth from Charles M. Schulz’ Peanuts comic strip series.
-It included a tour of Noterdaeme’s apartment in Brooklyn that he and his partner Daniel Isengart had turned into a live-in pastiche of a contemporary art museum, including a guided audio tour, shop, café and a “Staff And Security Department,” where Noterdaeme, wearing a fake beard, and introducing himself as HOMU’s Director, held court in the style of Louis XIV's lever, using a Taxidermy Coyote to represent his press secretary.
+It included a tour of Noterdaeme's apartment in Brooklyn that he and his partner Daniel Isengart had turned into a live-in pastiche of a contemporary art museum, including a guided audio tour, shop, café and a “Staff And Security Department,” where Noterdaeme, wearing a fake beard, and introducing himself as HOMU's Director, held court in the style of Louis XIV's lever, using a Taxidermy Coyote to represent his press secretary.

 Noterdaeme and Isengart continued to hold monthly, semi-public openings at the apartment for several years, until their landlord found out about it via a New York Times article and notified the couple that they were not legally entitled to use their rental apartment as an art museum.
-Noterdaeme closed down the museum and subsequently created an updated mobile booth version of the museum that he regularly took to the streets of Manhattan from 2008-2012, culminating with a residency at the High Line in Chelsea.
+Noterdaeme closed down the museum and subsequently created an updated mobile booth version of the museum that he regularly took to the streets of Manhattan from 2008 to 2012, culminating with a residency at the High Line in Chelsea.

 In 2013, Noterdaeme wrote a memoir,The Autobiography of Daniel J. Isengart, an adaptation of Gertrude Stein's The Autobiography of Alice B. Toklas which was published by Outpost 19.
 In drawing parallels between his life with his husband Daniel Isengart and the life of Stein and Toklas, Noterdaeme explored the concept that a person's life in of itself can be a work of art.
 He terms the writing of the memoir, “homoplagiarism”, combining homosexuality with an illicit form of writing.
 The following year he published a literary adaptation of Howl (poem), Allen Ginsberg’s legendary first collection of poems, which Noterdaeme titled "Growl: and other poems", dedicated to writer Andrew Solomon.
-Noterdaeme detailed his creative process of writing the adaptation in an essay published on the Queen Mob’s Teahouse blog.
+Noterdaeme detailed his creative process of writing the adaptation in an essay published on the Queen Mob's Teahouse blog.